open-cogsci/osdoc/content/usage/variables-and-conditional-statements.md

 ## The variable inspector

 The variable inspector provides an of available variables (%FigVariableInspector).
 You can activate the variable inspector by pressing Control + I or through the menu (Menu → View → Show variable inspector).
 When the experiment is not running, this overview is based on a best guess of which variables will become available during the experiment.
-However, when the experiment is running, the variable inspector shows how a live overview of variables and their values.
+However, when the experiment is running, the variable inspector shows a live overview of variables and their values.
 This is very useful for debugging your experiment.

 %--
 figure: